How to visit the Grotto at Capo Caccia (Alghero)

 For those who decide to arrive by car, it is necessary to reach the Capo Caccia promontory and from there descend to sea level via the staircase.

-Going along the famous Escala del Cabirol (scale of the roe deer), a staircase with ramps of about 660 steps “excavated” on the ridge of the promontory.
+Going along the famous Escala del Cabirol (scale of the roe deer), a staircase with ramps of 654 steps “excavated” on the ridge of the promontory.

 Timetable and stops of the bus 9321 Alghero-Capo caccia